allenvanderlinde/grepster/documentation/mainpage.md

 Instructions
 ============

-<b>Note:</b> PuTTY must first be installed on the PC using grepster. grepster assumes PuTTY to be installed in "C:\Program Files (x86)\PuTTY\"" or the like.
+<b>Note:</b> grepster uses standard SFTP commands for pulling down compiled results from each grep session.
+A SFTP and a SSH tool must be installed and grepster must be able to point to the directory paths which hold each tool's executable.
+These paths can be set from within grepster.

-I suggest using PuTTY's SSH and SFTP tools with grepster as they were the tools tested during development.
+I suggest using PuTTY's SSH and SFTP tools as they were the tools tested during development.
+Thanks to Simon Tatham and the PuTTY Team for creating such great tools!
+More information on PuTTY's license can be found <a href="http://www.chiark.greenend.org.uk/~sgtatham/putty/licence.html" target="_blank">here</a>.

 Design Notes
 ============